-Without intervention, many people with prediabetes will go on to develop type 2 diabetes within 5 years, but early intervention with diet, exercise, and some believe Metformin, may prevent that from happening.
+Without intervention, many people with prediabetes will go on to develop type 2 diabetes within 5 years.
+However, early lifestyle interventions such as eating a healthy diet, adopting a regular physical activity regimen, and, some believe, taking metformin may prevent that from happening.

 It is a prescription drug used to treat and manage diabetes by lowering blood sugar levels.
 It is taken orally as a pill and is in a class of drugs called biguanides.

-While Metformin is no magical drug, taking the medicine with an increase in exercise and an improvement in diet can lead to moderate weight loss, lower blood sugar levels, and improved HbA1c levels.
+While metformin is not a magic pill, taking the medicine alongside adopting a healthier diet and increasing physical activity can lead to moderate weight loss, lower blood sugar levels, and improved HbA1c levels.